 Dorinda Dutcher and the weavers of the rural community of Huancarani began working together during her Peace Corps service in 2007.
 The women requested assistance to rescue natural dye and traditional weaving techniques and to help market the weavings.
 Dorinda settled in Independencia permanently in 2008 to continue working with the weavers.
-In 2010, the volunteer/internship program was started to offer additional technical assistance in the fiber arts.
+In 2010, the volunteer/internship program was started to offer additional technical assistance in the fiber arts, offering the opportunity to volunteer with weaving women workshops in Bolivia.
 At the end of that year Dorinda and weaver, Doña Máxima Cortez, began the Club de Chicas and Weavers to promote weaving and sewing skills in Independencia.

 Doña Máxima Cortez is the weaving and dyeing instructor for rural workshops, Club de Chicas, and for volunteers wishing hands on instruction.
 She was born and raised in Huancarani and learned to spin and weave from her mother.
 She and her family reside in Independencia.

 The objective of Project Independencia is to provide technical assistance and increase points of sale for the traditional weavings in order to deliver income directly into the hands of the weavers so they can maintain their families.

 The program works with the Centro de Artesanía, Huancarani (CAH), the Organization of Women of Chuñavi Chico, and the Club de Chicas and Weavers in Independencia.
 The weavers seek assistance to preserve their weaving traditional, improve the weavings for an external market, and help reach that market.
 Sale of the weavings is the one source of income available to the rural weavers struggling to reconcile their farmer subsistence lifestyle with modern needs.